2027 수특 영어독해연습 3강 변형문제

 Prestige is a particular form of status that only humans ____

-Prestige is almost the ____
+Prestige is almost ____ opposite.

 Exercise 7 감정과 느낌의 구분

-However, the most noteworthy application of the distinction between emotion and feeling is that human beings have some ability to cognitively assign, that is, to think about and make ____ decision about, just what a given emotion we experience might mean.
+However, the most ____ application of the distinction between emotion and feeling is that human beings have some ability to cognitively assign, that is, to think about and make a decision about, just what a given emotion we experience might mean.

 Exercise 8 메소포타미아의 관개 기술 발달과 영향